The truth about women in Tech

 The truth is that sexism like in other industries exist in the tech world.
 This is an industry that is supposed to a realm of visionary futurists and tireless innovators who are making the world better.

-As a mother of 3 I always wanted to work in the tech industry, I dreamed of working in an IT company.
+As a mother I always wanted to work in the tech industry, I dreamed of working in an IT company.
 So I studied for 2 years to pass the Cisco certification exam.
 Everyone encouraged me even the engineers I worked with at the time supported me.
 So after months of consecutive nights staying up late, I finally passed.
 I could finally rewrite my resume.
 After passing the exams I started getting calls for job offers.
 The very first interview I went for landed me a job which was near my daughter's middle school.
 Things where going great.

 I began my new job working with two gentlemen who had worked in telecom for over 40 years.
 They were well established and experts in their fields.
 Providing good instruction as I had to pick up on things quickly.
 Building PBS systems and programming them as a blast, I loved it.
 As I began talking and interacting with people at the office, I found out that I was the only female holding an engineering position.
 This interaction had a bad side to it as word got out that I had a family of 5.
 I normally leave work after my shift to go pick up my middle school daughter.
 I later found out that management had a problem with that.
 I was even told by my manager that “you’re a woman with children so you won’t be able to do your job.”
 I couldn’t believe it they where telling me that they had issues with me having kids.

 It wasn’t long before comments similar to that and including uncomfortable comments became overwhelming.
 It made no sense to as I was told that my work production was not an issue, but rather me being a mother with children was.
 I spent my last days writing my very first children’s book.
 I wanted girls to feel empowered and confident in their abilities.
 I eventually left the company.
 HR apologized but it was too late.